Best Steps to College Product Review

 Alphabetical Indexing allows easy look-up of all the 100+ activities—this is very helpful.

 How will this help you/your student?
 Well, here is just one example—

-In the fall of the junior year, 11th grade students need to register and take the SAT, an important test toward college admission.
+In the fall of the junior year, 11th-grade students need to register and take the SAT, an important test for college admission.
 But, to do your best, you should have registered and taken the PSAT in the 10th grade.

 What if you didn’t know this?
 What if you child didn’t take the PSAT?

 Your child could still take the SAT—but the PSAT is not just a practice test—if your child scores high enough on the PSAT, s/he qualifies for National Merit Scholarships!